786taizul/NotePad/README.md

 # NotePad
-NotePad is android program which is written on more basic and scratch fundamentals as sqlite,UI design,shared preference ,activity and fragments communication also content provider api
+NotePad is android program which is written on more basic and scratch fundamentals as sqlite,UI design,shared preference ,activity and fragments communication also content provider api.
 It's will be fun coding...